-Keep all garbage cans securely closed and trees pruned away from your house and other buildings---rats climb up trees and then jump onto buildings.
+Keep all garbage cans securely closed and trees pruned away from your house and other buildings.
+Some types of rats climb up trees and then jump onto buildings.
 Seal all holes in buildings, screens and under doors.
-If you install door sweeps, they will prevent rats from entering your home or outbuilding.
+If you install door sweeps, they will prevent rats from entering your home or outbuildings.

-Other Helpful Plants and Substances
+Other Helpful Plants and Methods

-Your city might allow live trapping of rats, so this practice could be an option.
-Be sure to release any animal you catch far from populated areas.
+Your city might allow live trapping and release of rats; if so, this practice could be an option.
+Be sure to release any animals you catch far from populated areas.
 For severe infestations, look for an environmentally friendly exterminator.
 These companies are on the rise and specialize in pest control without the use of toxic substances.